 Here’s the trick: meditation requires discipline.

 Commit to it.
 Understand that it takes time.
 When you start procrastinating, ask yourself: “What am I doing that’s so important that I can’t take time to reduce anxiety and be happier by meditating?”
 If you can name something more important, go do it.
 Otherwise, sit in this chair, close your eyes, and meditate for 25-30 mins at least once a day.
-If you can meditate twice a day, the benefits are exponential.
+If you can meditate twice a day, the benefits are exponential and will significantly reduce your divorce stress.

 How to Get Started?